ovh/cds/docs/content/docs/integrations/gitlab/gitlab_authentication.md

 ---
-title: GitLab Repository Manager
+title: GitLab Authentication
 main_menu: true
 card:
-  name: repository-manager
+  name: authentication
 ---

 The GitHub Authentication Integration have to be configured on your CDS by a CDS Administrator.